pupil-labs/pupil-docs/user-docs/data-format.md

 Splitting the timestamps from the actual video file has several benefits:

 * Timestamps can be stored as list of floats instead of storing them in a video format specific time specification, i.e. time base / PTS combinations.
 * Efficient access to all timestamps.
 Reading a float array from file is magnitudes faster than demuxing the whole video file and converting the format specific PTS back to floats.
 * The video file becomes a simple list of frames.
 The frames' indices correspond to their timestamps' indices in the `*_timestamp.npy` file.
 A frame's index can simply calculated by calculating `PTS * time_base * average_rate`.
 This allows Pupil Player to seek by frame indices instead of using timestamps.
 See [`file_backend.py`](https://github.com/pupil-labs/pupil/blob/master/pupil_src/shared_modules/video_capture/file_backend.py) for more information.
 Summarizing, it allows us to synchronize multiple data streams using an intuitve timestamp format.
-With Pupil Player exported videos will have their PTS set correctly according to each frames timestamp.
+With Pupil Player exported videos will have their PTS set correctly according to each frame's timestamp.

 ### Pupil - Data Format
 The data format for Pupil recordings is 100% open.
 Sub-headings below provide details of each file and its data format.